fangn2/img-authz-plugin/README.md

 `docker plugin install sixsq/img-authz-plugin:<YOUR_CPU_ARCH> REGISTRY=<registry> NOTARY=<notary-server> NOTARY_ROOT_CA='''<raw-ca-cert>'''`

-Where <YOUR_CPU_ARCH> is the target device's CPU architecture (either x86_64 or aarch64 - for other architectures, please build the plugin from source, as explained above)

 NOTE: you'll be prompted with some special access requests for the plugin (like access to the host network).
 Please reply `y` otherwise the plugin will not function correctly.
 If you'd like to avoid being prompted, you can run the command from above with `--grant-all-permissions`.